 Given the nature of the service architects provide, it’s an essential quality that clients expect.
 A client’s trust depends on the ability of an architect to effectively manage and deliver from project inception to project completion.

 Although there can be challenges in specifically defining and assessing competence, it is a vital factor in upholding the high standards and good reputation of the profession.
-Given the potential impact on safety, when Standard 2 is breached it often results in a finding of Serious Professional Incompetence (SPI) by the Professional Conduct Committee (PCC), and can result in erasure from the Register, which prevents the individual from practising as an architect.
+When Standard 2 is breached it can result in a finding of Serious Professional Incompetence (SPI) by the Professional Conduct Committee (PCC), and where there is an ongoing risk to public safety, it can result in erasure from the Register.
+This prevents the individual from practising as an architect in future.

 The Architects Code presents competence as a number of expectations, including the expectation to have appropriate cover should you be unable to complete your work, and the expectation to have the necessary communication skills and local knowledge to discharge your responsibilities.
 Each expectation helps assure the public their architect will manage their project to a high professional level.